 In Ladera Ranch, HVAC age influences offers through buyer confidence, inspection leverage, and comparison behavior rather than mechanical failure alone.

-Q: Do buyers always demand HVAC credits when systems are old in Ladera Ranch?
+Q: Do Ladera Ranch buyers always request HVAC credits when systems are older?

 Example: